How much does it cost to repair asphalt paving?

 Asphalt sealing cost

-Asphalt sealing costs $0.20 to $0.70 per square foot on average.
+Asphalt sealing costs $1 to $2 per square foot with installation or $400 to $800 total on average for 400 square feet.
 Professional pavers recommend sealing an asphalt driveway 3 to 9 months after any repairs, resurfacing, or repaving.
 While sealcoating does not fix cracks, it does protect the asphalt surface to help extend its lifespan.

 The benefits of asphalt sealant include: